a_skyline2

 1954

-My brothers attended this school, run by the Christian Brothers.
-Brother ALBAN was head when they were there, and when it amalgamated with other schools (St Philomena’s Boys, St Matthew’s Boys, St Swithin’s Boys and St Teresa’s Boys) in 1983.
+This school was run by the Christian Brothers; it amalgamated with other schools (St Philomena’s Boys, St Matthew’s Boys, St Swithin’s Boys and St Teresa’s Boys) in 1983.
+Brother ALBAN was head in the 1970s

 Dog and Gun Infants’ School